Replicated liquid theory in $1+\infty$ dimensions: Introduction

-The analysis of the diverging length scales are done in two setups.
+The analysis of the diverging length scales is done in two setups.
 First setup is an in an infinitely large system $-\infty < z < \infty$.
 There we analyze the spatial correlation of the thermal fluctuations of the glass order parameter.
-We find a length scale which diverges approaching the dynamical glass transition, which was originally predicted by the inhomogeneous MCT (mode coupling theory) \cite{biroli2006inhomogeneous}.
+We find a length scale which diverges approaching the dynamical glass transition.
+It was originally predicted by a study on a mean-field spin-glass model \cite{kirkpatrick1987stable} whose phenomenology closely resemble that of structural glasses \cite{kirkpatrick1987connections}.
+Later the inhomogeneous MCT (mode coupling theory) \cite{biroli2006inhomogeneous} obtained the length scale from a 1st principle.
 The 2nd setup is a cavity system of finite depth $L$ containing the hard-spheres.
-This setup allows one to study the correlation lengths, called as the point-to-set lengths in the literatures \cite{biroli2008thermodynamic}\cite{bouchaud2004adam}, which diverge approaching the glass transitions: the dynamical transition already mentioned above and the static glass transition or the Kauzmann transition.
+This setup allows one to study the correlation lengths, called as the point-to-set lengths in the literature \cite{biroli2008thermodynamic,bouchaud2004adam}, which diverge approaching the two glass transitions: the dynamical transition already mentioned above and the static glass transition or the Kauzmann transition.
 We capture the correlation lengths through the following two features.
 One is the finite size effect on the dynamic/static length glass transitions: we study how the glass transition points are affected by the finiteness of the cavity size $L$.
 The other is the spatial variation of the glass order parameter $\Delta_{ab}(z)$ viewed as a function of the distance from the cavity wall.
 It turned out to be very similar to the behavior of the order parameter associated with the surface critical phenomena \cite{binder1972phase,kikuchi1985monte1}.
-Our results re-confirm the critical exponents obtained in previous theoretical studies based on inhomogeneous MCT \cite{biroli2006inhomogeneous}, a Kac glass model \cite{franz2007analytic} and one-dimensional chain of discrete cells containing hard-sphere liquid \cite{ikeda2015one}.
-Our analysis can be viewed as a thermodynamic (static) counter-part of the inhomogeneous MCT \cite{biroli2006inhomogeneous} and a continuous limit of the chain model \cite{ikeda2015one}.
-Our work is also motivated in part by the replica theory of supervised learning by a prototypical deep neural network which revealed non-trivial spatial profile of the glass order parameter \cite{yoshino2020complex}.
+Our results reconfirm the critical exponents obtained in previous theoretical studies based on mean-field spin-glass model \cite{kirkpatrick1987stable}, inhomogeneous MCT \cite{biroli2006inhomogeneous}, a Kac glass model \cite{franz2007analytic} and a one-dimensional chain of discrete cells containing a hard-sphere liquid \cite{ikeda2015one}.
+Our analysis can be viewed as a thermodynamic (static) counterpart of the inhomogeneous MCT \cite{biroli2006inhomogeneous} and a continuous limit of the chain model \cite{ikeda2015one}.
+Our work is also motivated in part by the replica theory of supervised learning by a prototypical deep neural network which revealed a non-trivial spatial profile of the glass order parameter \cite{yoshino2020complex}.